 }

-Decorators are a powerful feature for adding metadata or modifying classes and methods.
-They are widely used in frameworks like Angular.
+Decorators are a powerful feature in TypeScript that allow you to modify the behavior of classes, methods, or properties.
+While still experimental, decorators are widely used in frameworks like Angular.

 }